Oreo Cookie Balls Recipe: Peppermint Oreo Truffles

 Skip the peppermint for classic Oreo balls

-If you want the classic version without the mint, leave out the peppermint extract and crushed candy canes.
-You get rich, fudgy Oreo truffles that work any time of year.
+To make the classic version without the mint, just omit the peppermint extract and crushed candy canes.
+You get rich, fudgy Oreo truffles that can be enjoyed any time of year.
+For that version, see the classic Oreo truffles recipe.

 Drizzle instead of full dip